ROG Xbox Ally explained: Xbox handheld release date, price and more

 These are Xbox versions of the already existing Asus ROG Ally line of handheld consoles, with both Xbox versions marking slight upgrades on their predecessors in terms of specs.

-As for where it will be available, we imagine that players will be able to purchase the consoles directly from both Xbox and Asus, as well as some select retailers such as Currys, which currently has exclusive rights to sell the Asus ROG Ally X in the UK.
+As for where it will be available, players can purchase the consoles directly from both Xbox and Asus, as well as some select retailers such as Currys, which currently has exclusive rights to sell the Asus ROG Ally X in the UK.

 ROG Xbox Ally price – how much will it cost?